 Just Egg

-% calories from fat, carbs and proteinThe summary of calories by macronutrient above is a rounded estimate based on nutrition facts and product details provided by Just Eggs.
+% calories from fat, carbs and proteinCalories by macronutrient are rounded estimates based on nutrition facts information and product details provided by Just Eggs.

 FITNESS TIME TO BURN 60 CALORIES